-MacNeal Hospital’s Stroke Program has achieved the American Heart Association/American Stroke Association Stroke Gold Plus Quality Award for applying the most current evidence-based guidelines to improve patient care and the Target Stroke Honor Roll Elite Award for Time to thrombolytic therapy within 60 minutes in 75 percent or more of acute ischemic stroke patients treated with IV tPA.
+MacNeal Hospital’s Stroke Program has achieved the American Heart Association/American Stroke Association Stroke Gold Plus Quality Award for applying the most current evidence-based guidelines to improve patient care and the Target Stroke Honor Roll Elite Award for Time to thrombolytic therapy within 60 minutes in 50 percent or more of applicable acute ischemic stroke patients.
 MacNeal Hospital’s Stroke Program has been recognized in the U.S. News and World Report.

 Stroke: know the signs.